hyq2015/timeUtil/README.md

 ### timeUtil
-convert timestamp to date string by customize formatter
+convert timestamp to date string by customized formatter

 ### Usage